ElynnWeijland/SixthSenseAgents2/infra/README.md

 - Follow Microsoft's Use and Display Requirements for Bing content

 **Important Notes:**
+- Grounding with Bing Search resource is deployed to the 'global' location (not region-specific)
 - Usage of Grounding with Bing Search may incur additional costs
 - By deploying this resource, you agree to Microsoft's Bing API terms of use
 - Data may be transferred outside Azure compliance boundary as per Bing terms